 Work terms in the USA

 Co-operative Education does not provide guidance or offer support for post-graduate or non-co-op visas/permits.
 You must visit the given country’s official immigration website to review requirements, and identify those that apply to you.
-Any letters of enrolment or status verification must be acquired from the Registrar’s Office.
+Contact The Centre (Student Service Centre) for any official documents you may need from the Registrar's Office including letters of enrolment or status verification.

 For any international exchanges or study-related inquiries about countries outside of Canada, please contact Waterloo International.